cgx-avenue/notes/80_Development/低碳和能源相关/Catena-X/Eclipse-EDC_notes.md

 ## Dataspace connector
 mainly focuses on these aspects while ensuring data sovereignty along the entire data supply and value chain.
 ![[imgs/Pasted image 20240104093340.png]]
+### About EDC
+A data-sharing system requires a protocol implementation for policy enforcement among participants.
+The EDC will implement the **International Data Spaces (IDS) standard** as well as relevant protocols and requirements associated with **Gaia-X**.

+### EDC vs. DSC
+DSC is Dataspace Connector. 两者code不同，但是遵循同样的sovereign data spaces理念。